DuaneDibbley/DDShapes/README.md

 Equal Arc Length places the vertices of the ellipse at (roughly) equal distance along the limit curve's arc length.
 This is a bit slow, however, calculating the arc length is non-trivial, though I have optimised it quite a bit.

 #### Known issues
 The thickness of the tube isn't exactly constant.
 This is especially visible if the ring has a high eccentricity and/or low segment count.
+I've been trying to fix this, but with the fix I had, Catmull-Clark subdivision breaks the tube thickness.
+I may eventually include an option to choose which is the lesser of two evils, but for now I'm not committing the fix until I've investigated options further.